 - Severe headache.

 - A dislike of bright lights.

 - Pale blotchy skin with spots or a rash - don't wait for a rash before seeking help, as this can be a late sign, or may not appear at all

-If you notice any of these symptoms, call your GP or go to A&E immediately.
+If you notice any meningitis symptoms, call your GP or go to A&E immediately.
 If meningitis is suspected you will be given antibiotics to fight the disease - the earlier these are given the better.
 In some cases, people in close contact with you might also be offered antibiotics to reduce risk of infection.

 Meningitis is often successfully treated - but it can take a while to recover from it.
-It seems the best cure really is prevention, so start thinking about getting the meningitis jab before going to uni.
+It seems the best cure really is prevention, so start thinking about getting the meningitis vaccine before going to uni.